WDI-SEA/react-development-course-materials/03-Underlying-Concepts/02-react-component-lifecycle-lecture.md

 - In a class constructor, you must call `super()` before you do anything else.
 So, a React component `constructor()` in its most basic form looks as is shown here.

-- Even though you may see the constructor syntax used in some online resources, the best practices for how to write the initial state for components has changed in recent years.
+- Even though you may see the constructor syntax used in some online resources, the best practices for how to write the initial state for components have changed in recent years.
 Instead, we can create a component and directly define the starting state without ever having to use a constructor as of React 16.
 The following will be a detailed guide of the older syntax as it will be likely that legacy React application might still use this syntax.
-Being familiar with both is important.
+Being familiar with both syntaxes is important.

 </aside>